 The Hellenistic period lasted from the death of Alexander the Great in 323 BCE to when the Romans conquered the last Macedonian territory in 31 BCE.
-The word Hellazein means “to speak Greek or identify with Greeks,” and, thanks to Alexander, this was true of a huge portion of the world after his death.
+The Greek verb ‘hellenizein,’ from which the English word Hellenistic derives, means “to speak Greek or identify with Greeks,” and, thanks to Alexander, this was true of a huge portion of the world after his death.
 His generals divided the massive empire between themselves, with dynasties formed by each: the Seleucids of Syria, the Ptolemies of Egypt, and the Antigonids of Greece.

 These three empires were distinct politically, but the age gets its name from the fact that they shared a common culture.
 Travelers could move from one to the next and nearly all spoke the same language and practiced similar customs.
 Kings built elaborate palaces and commissioned art, sculptures, and jewelry, as well as sponsored museums, zoos, universities, and libraries, the most famous of which was at Alexandria.

 Roman Greece (31 BCE - 324 CE)

 Although the Romans would fully subjugate Greece in 31 BCE, it was Greek culture that would subjugate Roman culture, best exemplified by the Roman adoption of renamed Greek deities.
 The first two centuries occurred during the ‘Pax Romana.’ a time of peace and prosperity throughout the empire.
 At this time, the Greeks were allowed to govern themselves so long as they paid tribute to Rome.